zshi719/2025-Data-24100/README.md

-# 2024-Data-24100: Software Engineering for Data Science
+Software Engineering for Data Science

+Instructor: Nick Ross

+Office Hours: My current office hours will be from 9-10AM on Wed and Fri.
+However, I'm generally around and strongly recommend emailing me to schedule rather than just show up.

+Office Location: Ryerson 257H

+How to contact: My contact information is on canvas.

 ## Course Description